autostrap/project-config/README.md

 -------------------

-This file contains contains a list of all configuration topics to be included from the sys11-config repository.
+This file contains contains a list of all configuration topics to be included from the global-config repository.
 It may contain comment lines denoted by a leading '#' and duplicate entries (any duplicate entries are filtered out by the hiera.yaml generator).
 This file must contain all configuration that is not fully duplicated in the project repository.
 A topic's mention in this file